rickballard/CoCiviumBackUp/insights/truth-metrics.md

 Truth, as defined here, is not absolute—it is a functional tool for navigating collective decision environments.
 Use with interpretive caution.
 Recursive audits recommended every 3 months.

-Contribute feedback via GitHub: [Civium Repository](https://github.com/rickballard/Civium)
+Contribute feedback via GitHub: [CoCivium Repository](https://github.com/rickballard/CoCivium)

 Maintainers: RickPublic & Azoic (AI co-author)